| Type: | Package |

 Some methods are declared to be "active", or active method, which means that, when you call them, you do not need to use parenthesis.

-method is a common active method of all classes in the package.
+For example, the size method is a common active method of all classes in the package.
 When you call it, you do

 instance$size